clack1987/OpenSource-for-Operation/README.md

 # OpenSource-for-Operation
-A list of mostly free and open source software list for IT operation and maintenace guys.
+Free and open source software list for IT operation and maintenace guys.